Man drives to Ravenna Police station, vandalizes cruiser, tries to kill officers, RPD says

 Ravenna Police said Matthew J. Ziegler drove to the police department and stopped his car in the roadways at approximately 10:02 p.m. on July 13.

+“The person that came to the police department came to the station looking for a fight,” said Ravenna Police Chief Jeff Wallis.

-He then vandalized one of the marked Ravenna Police cruisers that was parked in front of the police station, according to RPD.
+He then vandalized one of the marked Ravenna Police cruisers that were parked in front of the police station, according to RPD.

 Officers saw Ziegler on surveillance cameras and went outside, said RPD.